Restoring the Glazert Water at Lennoxtown FAQ's

 Who is involved in this project?

-East Dunbartonshire Council (EDC) is leading the project with their environmental consultants Cbec.
-Technical input and support is being provided by the Scottish Environmental Protection Agency (SEPA).
+East Dunbartonshire Council is leading the project with their environmental consultants cbec.
+Technical input and support is being provided by the Scottish Environment Protection Agency (SEPA).

 Who is funding this Glazert Water project?

-This project is funded jointly by EDC and from SEPA’s Water Environmental fund (WEF).
+This project is funded jointly by the Council and SEPA’s Water Environmental Fund (WEF) which SEPA administer on behalf of Scottish Government.

 Why is the Glazert Water being considered?

-EDC along with other interested Stakeholders have been looking to deliver benefits in this catchment for some time now and this project will provide multiple benefits in this area.
-The legacy of industrial heritage has had an impact on the Glazert Water with for example man-made features, straightening of the watercourse, modified banking and other pressures that has made the river less natural.
+The Council and interested stakeholders have been looking to deliver benefits in this catchment for some time and this project will provide multiple benefits for the area.
+The impact of industrial heritage on the Glazert Water due to straightening of the watercourse, modified banking and other pressures made the river less natural.

 What other aims are being considered as part of this project?

-The aim of the project is to improve and naturalise the river, further improvements for wildlife, recreation and / or amenity.
-It is important that we connect the local community to the river so that residents can enjoy the river corridor accordingly.
+The aim of the project is to improve and naturalise the river, provide improvements for wildlife, recreation and amenity.
+It is important we connect the local community to the river so residents and visitors can enjoy the river and greenspace.
+Access will be improved between Lennoxtown and the river for local community and visitors as well as improve the river and surrounding area for wildlife and habitat

 Will the Glazert Water shape be changed?